Dopamine Transporter SPECT Image Classification for Neurodegenerative Parkinsonism via Diffusion Maps and Machine Learning Classifiers: Introduction

 In comparison with previous studies, we use a manifold learning methodology, namely the Diffusion Maps (DM) \cite{Coifman05geometricdiffusions} to perform dimension reduction of the SPECT image for classification purposes.
 Diffusion Maps do not require complicated parameter adjustment and therefore have a shorter training time and require fewer samples to capture more important information in low-dimensional space.
 In addition to classification or early diagnosis and visualization, a general standard specification for non-linear dimensionality reduction methods is spectral decomposition.
-Through mapping the images into a low-dimensional space with new coordinates, corresponding to the eigenspace associated with the largest few eigenvalues, it is hoped that the points that have a relationship between samples can be as close as possible after dimensionality reduction, and keep the initial data structure.
-The method which refers to Diffuison Maps hopes to find the geometric description of the corresponding low-dimensional data through the diffusion process (Diffusion process).
+Through mapping the images into a low-dimensional space with new coordinates corresponding to the eigenspace associated with the largest few eigenvalues, it is hoped that the points that have a relationship between samples can be as close as possible after dimensionality reduction, while still keep the initial data structure.
+The method which refers to Diffuison Maps hopes to find the geometric description of the corresponding low-dimensional data through the diffusion process.
 In summary, we make three major contributions in this paper:

-\begin{itemize} \item We propose a robust a method for images embedding associated with their main features and together with the ensemble classifier. \item We provide a diagnosis procedure for every patient twenty-five voting to predict and construct an interpretable two-model confusion matrix. \item We conduct extensive experiments on two real-world datasets.
-One is obtained from the benchmark of Parkinson's Progression Markers Initiative (PPMI) database \cite{Cummings2011,Quan2019}, and the other is Taiwan clinical database.
+\begin{itemize} \item We propose a robust method for images embedding associated with their striatum similarity and combine with the ensemble classifier. \item We provide a diagnosis procedure for every patient with twenty-five voting to predict and construct an interpretable two-model confusion matrix. \item We conduct extensive experiments on two real-world datasets.
+One is obtained from the benchmark of Parkinson's Progression Markers Initiative (PPMI) database \cite{Cummings2011,Quan2019}, and the other one is Taiwan clinical database.
 In our method, we can use low-cost computing time than deep learning method and get better and more robust results. \end{itemize}